 Yuntong Wu (Momo) is an interdisciplinary artist and a curator, who currently lives and works in Pomona Arts Colony.
 She was born in Jiangxi province, China, and came to the United States to study.
 She obtained her master's degree in fine art from San Francisco Art Institute in 2019.
 Her work has been exhibited and collected in the United States and China.

-Momo is operating the Progress Gallery of the Pomona Arts Colony as a gallery director.
+Momo is currently operating the Progress Gallery of the Pomona Arts Colony as a gallery director.
 She has curated solo and group shows Pomona and San Francisco.

 My works investigate the network of ideas that shape our mutual understandings towards our physicality, the metaphysical, psychological mechanisms, philosophical enquiries, and our deep historical relations with this planet and the cosmos.
 This profound interconnection and intricacies of our existence and humanity mirror the same complexities that occur around us; from the vastness of the cosmos, our socio-cultural structures, down to the most microscopic of entities.
 These are the ideas that equally drive and propel my curiosity to explore and expand my convictions towards materiality, methodology, and approach in my practice.